cardilloscreations/www-cocoacolorlab-salon/DEVELOPMENT.md

 ## Usage

-Since this is a Jekyll theme, every command described in the [Jekyll documentation](https://jekyllrb.com/docs/) is available.
+Since this is a Jekyll site, every command described in the [Jekyll documentation](https://jekyllrb.com/docs/) is available.

 ### Development